NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

   recipe using ``parallel_sfs``.

-- The ``mapproject`` program can be used to map-project each image onto the resulting SfS DEM (with the camera adjustments solved using SfS).
+- The ``mapproject`` program can be used to map-project each image onto the resulting SfS DEM (with the camera adjustments solved using ``bundle_adjust``).
 These orthoimages can be mosaicked using ``dem_mosaic``.
 If the ``--max`` option is used with this tool, it create a mosaic with the most illuminated pixels from this image.
 If the camera adjustments were solved accurately, this mosaic should have little or no blur or misregistration (ghosting).

 - For challenging datasets it is suggested to first work at 1/4th of the full resolution (the resolution of an ISIS cube can be changed